manorrock/toyger/README.md

 Assuming you have the registry up and running using the command line from above you can add a user to the registry by executing the command line below.
-Make sure to replace <username> and <password> with your own values.
+Make sure to replace &lt;username> and &lt;password> with your own values.

 ```
-  docker exec -it registry htpasswd -Bb /mnt/passwd <username> <password>
+  docker exec -it registry htpasswd -Bb /mnt/passwd &lt;username> &lt;password>
 ```

 The next step is to log into the registry so you can pull or push images.
 As you